MicrosoftDocs/office-docs-powershell/skype/skype-ps/skype/Grant-CsTenantDialPlan.md

 ```

 ### -WhatIf
-The WhatIf switch causes the command to simulate its results.
-By using this switch, you can view what changes would occur without having to commit those changes.
+The WhatIf switch does not work with this cmdlet.

 ```yaml
 Type: SwitchParameter